-Johnson's Blue Geranium is the standard by which any blue or bluish geranium hybrids are judged.
+Johnson’s Blue Geranium is the standard by which any blue or bluish geranium hybrids are judged.
 This hardy geraniums are compact plants with beautiful flowers and a long season of bloom.
 Geraniums are wonderful as edging in the front of a border, and equally impressive as mounded specimen plants anywhere.
-Considered a perennial in Zones 3-8, that nlooms early to late summer
+Considered a perennial in Zones 3-8 which blooms early to late summer.

 Phlox Nicky has dramatic dark violet trusses of beautiful fragrant blooms!
 Plant them in borders close to paths and patios where you can catch their inviting scent on warm summer evenings.
 Phlox flowers make wonderful cut flower so you can enjoy them indoors too!
-Phlox Nicky attractes bees and butterflies.
-Considered a perennial in Zones 3-8; dig bulbs and store indoors in colder areas
+Phlox Nicky attracts bees and butterflies.
+Considered a perennial in Zones 3-8; dig bulbs and store indoors in colder areas.

 Poppy Prince of Orange has huge tangerine blooms with a satiny texture and long-lasting garden flair.
 Despite their delicate appearance, oriental poppies are extremely hardy.
 The Oriental Poppy ‘Prince of Orange’, Papaver orientale, has double orange flowers with black centers and bred for charm and style.
 Poppies love the sun but are not averse to light shade, so they are a great addition to borders and beds in any area of the garden.
 Plant them this year and you will enjoy their blooms for many seasons to come!